Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/README.md

 In order to use OneApi in Visual Studio you will need to download [OneApi base toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#base-kit), this will download the icpx compiler which is use to compile sycl code.
 In order to used it within Vscode you will also need to add the extension in Visual studio code.
 The extension is called "Extension Pack for Intel(R) oneAPI Toolkits".

-If you are on windows you will also need to downloads Visual Studio which is not be confuse with Vscode.
+> **Note**: If you are on windows you will also need to downloads Visual Studio which is not be confuse with Vscode.
 When you download Visual Studio make sure to download C++ devellopement desktop.

-#### Quartus Prime Pro
+#### Quartus Prime Pro and Questa or ModelSim
-As mention Quartus Prime
+As mention Quartus Prime Pro is required to simulate and perform a hardware compilation of your code you can refer to [intel documention](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-0/evaluate-your-kernel-through-simulation.html) for

 #### ROS2

-## Functionality of branches
-There are three main branches in our repo right now, each has different funcitonality and purpose with corresponding code, as explained below:
-* master ---> contains the introduction and explanation for FPGA architecture and SYCL code independently
-* sycl-ros-package ---> contains the explanation of connection between ROS2 and SYCL and the code
-* STOMP_CPU_VERSION ---> contains the CPU version code of STOMP tested in our case
-* ros2_STOMP_pkg ---> contains the package of our ROS2 environment setup for our test case
-* test ---> contains the test code for all the FPGA kernels in SYCL and their corresponding static report
+ROS2 Humble was use througout the project

 ## FPGA Architecture of STOMP
 This section is mainly used to explain the hardware architecture we designed for STOMP, and also how these different hardware blocks are mapped to SYCL code.